Salesforce Acquisitions

 Who Owns Salesforce

-Marc Benioff, Co-CEO of Salesforce is the main individual shareholder, with 3% of the company’s stock.
-Other major individual shareholders comprise Parker Harris, Co-Founder, and Chief Technology Officer, and Bret Taylor, who is the company’s CEO.
-Major institutional shareholders comprise The Vanguard Group, Fidelity, and BlackRock.
+Marc Benioff, Co-CEO of Salesforce, is the primary individual shareholder, with nearly 3% of the company’s stock.
+Other main individual shareholders comprise Parker Harris, Co-Founder, and Chief Technology Officer, and Bret Taylor, former co-CEO.
+Major institutional shareholders include The Vanguard Group, Fidelity, and BlackRock.

 Salesforce Business Model

 Salesforce follows a SaaS business model, offering four main categories of cloud CRM (Customer Relationship Management) services spanning the sales cloud to the marketing cloud.
 Where subscriptions drive the primary revenue model.
 However, the company leverages professional assistance to push the adoption of the software and retention of paying subscribers.
-Indeed, in 2023 Salesforce generated $29 billion from subscriptions and $2.33 billion from professional services.
+Indeed, by 2024, Salesforce generated over $32 billion from subscriptions and $2.32 billion from professional services.

 Salesforce Revenue